jethrocarr/puppet-roadwarrior/README.md

 * iOS 9 [Client]

-This module *should* work on any OS released in 2015-2016 onwards, but many earlier OS releases didn't ship with IKEv2 VPN support.
-The following are known minimum versions:
+The VPN *should* work on any OS released in 2015-2016 onwards, but many earlier OS releases didn't ship with IKEv2 VPN support.
+The following are known minimum versions for working clients:

-* MacOS - minimum of 10.11 (El Capitan)
 * iOS - minimum of 9

+The following are confirmed as not working:

+* MacOS 10.11 (El Capitan) - This should work, so we're debugging the config further, it could be that MacOS is buggy or needs some "special love" in the configuration files.

 # Usage